-In 2019-20, this group will discuss books exploring interfaith understanding and social awareness.
+This group discusses books exploring interfaith understanding and social awareness.
 All are welcome.

 The Enneagram is an ancient tool that offers each of us a way to discover who we really are and encourages us toward transformation in our relationship with God.
-This fall two groups are forming to explore the Enneagram.
-Group II will use the resource The Journey of the Enneagram (a $40 cost).
-Pre-registration is required for Group II.
+Please contact Melanie Wilkinson if you are interested in connecting!

 Women of a wide range of ages meet monthly in homes to discuss high-interest contemporary fiction and nonfiction.
-In September, we'll discuss Jessica Shattuck's Women in the Castle.
 Come join the lively discussions.

 Early as the week begins, this men's group gathers to discuss current events, reflect on the Christian life, and support one another.
 Consisting mainly of men in late career stages or early retirement, the group meets in an office building near Knollwood.

-A group of couples in committed long-term relationships who meet once a month to work on communication and couple intimacy skills.
+This group consists of couples in committed long-term relationships who meet once a month to work on communication and couple intimacy skills.
 Leaders Chuck and Reneé Hinson have been trained through BetterMarriages.org.

 This lively group shares life, laughter, and Bible study, typically exploring a book of the Bible over a series of weeks.
 Please contact us for more information.